The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Alpha enhancement

+Although the two measurements show no significant tension, it will nonetheless be informative to investigate the source of the difference, which will help better our understanding of measurement systematics in the $\alpha$-abundance of the earliest quiescent galaxies.
+Four factors could contribute to this difference: \begin{enumerate} \item Difference between the \texttt{alf} and \texttt{alf}-$\alpha$ codes \item Changes we made to the data reduction process downstream of the \textit{JWST} pipeline, namely the wavelength-varying 1D optimal extraction, joining of the three gratings and spectrophotometric calibration \item Changes we made to the data reduction process during running the \textit{JWST} pipeline, namely the addition of the \texttt{clean\_flicker\_noise} step and the manual masking of bad pixels \item Changes in the NIRSpec reduction pipeline and reference files since early 2024 \end{enumerate}

+We fitted the exact version of the spectrum for 55410 used in \cite{Carnall2024} with \texttt{alf}-$\alpha$ and the \cite{Conroy2018} models, yielding $\mathrm{[Mg/Fe]}=0.35\pm0.1$, which is more consistent with the value given by \texttt{alf} in \cite{Carnall2024} than with the fiducial estimate we report based on the new spectrum.
+This suggests the switch from \texttt{alf} to \texttt{alf}-$\alpha$ only introduced a minor difference, thus rejecting \textit{reason 1} as a significant contributor to the difference.

-To investigate the source of this disagreement, we produced an alternative spectrum for 55410 using the same level 3 output 2D spectra produced in Section \ref{sec:pipeline}, but following the method of \cite{Carnall2024} when performing 1D optimal extraction, joining of the three gratings and spectrophotometric calibration.
-The only differences therefore between this spectrum and the one analysed by \cite{Carnall2024} should be due to updates in the \textit{JWST} pipeline and calibration reference files (\citealt{Carnall2024} used v1.12.5 of the \textit{JWST} pipeline and CRDS\_CTX=\texttt{jwst\_1183.pmap}, compared to our pipeline v1.19.1 and CRDS\_CTX=\texttt{jwst\_1413.pmap}).
+To test \textit{reason 2}, we produce an alternative spectrum for 55410 using the same level 3 output 2D spectra produced in Section \ref{sec:pipeline}, but following the method of \cite{Carnall2024} when performing 1D optimal extraction, joining of the three gratings and spectrophotometric calibration.
+Fitting this new spectrum using \texttt{alf}-$\alpha$ and the \cite{Conroy2018} models yields $\mathrm{[Mg/Fe]}=0.17\pm0.1$, which is consistent with the result in Fig. \ref{fig:alpha_Fe_bars} using the same code and model configuration, but again different to the \cite{Carnall2024} result.
+This rejects \textit{reason 2} as the cause of the disagreement with \cite{Carnall2024}.

-Fitting this new spectrum using \texttt{alf}-$\alpha$ and the \cite{Conroy2018} models yields $\mathrm{[Mg/Fe]}=0.09^{+0.11}_{-0.12}$, which is consistent with the result in Fig. \ref{fig:alpha_Fe_bars} using the same code and model configuration, but again different to the \cite{Carnall2024} result.
-This rejects the updates we have made to our 1D optimal extraction, grating joining and spectrophotometric calibration procedures as the cause of the disagreement with \cite{Carnall2024}.
-We also fit the spectrum used in \cite{Carnall2024} with \texttt{alf}-$\alpha$ and the \cite{Conroy2018} models, yielding $\mathrm{[Mg/Fe]}=0.29\pm0.12$, which is more consistent with the value given by \texttt{alf} in \cite{Carnall2024}.
-This suggests the switch from \texttt{alf} to \texttt{alf}-$\alpha$ only introduced a minor difference.
-We thus conclude that the disagreement is largely due to changes in the NIRSpec reduction pipeline and calibration reference files since early 2024.
+To test \textit{reason 3}, we repeat the reduction of 55410 following Section \ref{sec:pipeline}, but do not turn on the \texttt{clean\_flicker\_noise} step and do not perform manual masking of bad pixels.
+Comparing this spectrum to that used throughout this study, the difference remains $<1$ per cent at all wavelength bins not affected by any manual masking.
+For pixels affected by manual masks, differences at $\sim5$ per cent are typically found, but none of these wavelength bins are located at the key Mg and Fe absorption features found at $5100 < \lambda_\mathrm{rest} < 5400${\AA} for this galaxy.
+Therefore \textit{reason 3} is not the cause of the disagreement.